 - 1. Some minor diversions will be required to accommodate the services from the existing retained building in the Precinct. - 2.
-The fire hydrant, cold water and gas mains are rationalised and provided as individual services to the site - 3.
+The fire hydrant, cold water and gas mains are to be extended from the area adjacent to Buildings A and B parallel to the revised internal street which shall complete the site ring main infrastructure - 3.
 The internal street drainage system is to be reconstructed with new kerb inlet pits to accommodate the revised street alignment.
 The design of this new drainage shall make provision for the street drainage and the associated flows from existing drainage systems - 4.
 The overland flow paths around the developed site from the upstream development shall generally flow around the site toward the internal street, and shall be retained within the street easement where required and maintain a velocity of less than 0.4m2/s - 5.
 Onsite detention shall be provided.
 The volume of detention has been calculated as a percentage of the site area, approximately 22% of the site or 8800m2, based on this 132m3 of detention is required.